 You will book a flight to arrive at Paris’s Charles de Gaulle Airport (CDG) before noon on your arrival day.
 You will gather at a pre-determined meeting point where our site director Drasko will greet you and wait with you as other participants arrive.
 Once the last person has come through customs and joined the group, you will all travel together to your housing in shared apartments in Paris’s city center.
 You will attend a short housing orientation and a neighborhood tour so you can know immediately where to find the nearest grocery store, ATM, and other amenities.
 The rest of the afternoon and evening will be free time to unpack, settle in, and explore your neighborhood.

 The following day, our site director will lead a full orientation to Paris including detailed health and safety information, cultural norms, and how to navigate public transportation.

-For the rest of your first week in Paris, you will take intensive French language courses for four hours a day, and have ample free time to explore the city and the surrounding areas.
+For the rest of your first week in Paris, you will have ample free time to explore the city and the surrounding areas.
 You will also join several free activities and excursions, such as a trip to the Louvre museum (the largest museum in the world), a trip up the famous Eiffel tower, a picnic on the grounds of a majestic castle, and a boat cruise on the Canal Saint Martin.